kzu/IFluentInterface/README.md

 # How to Install
-IFluentInterface is a single interface definition file with no external dependencies whatsoever and is distributed as a [NuGet](https://nuget.org/packages/ifluentinterface) package.
+IFluentInterface is a single interface definition file with no external dependencies whatsoever and is distributed as a source-only [NuGet](https://nuget.org/packages/ifluentinterface) package.
 It can be installed issuing the following command in the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console):

     PM> Install-Package IFluentInterface